Mass in B minor

 21. Chorus

-Lord God of hosts.
+Holy Lord God of Hosts,

-are full of your glory.
+heaven and earth are full of his glory.

 IV OSANNA, BENEDICTUS, AGNUS DEI ET DONA NOBIS PACEM